Echoing Exhibition Views

 The publication Echoing Exhibition Views.
 Subjectivity in Post-Digital Times focuses on the subjectivity of the supposedly objective exhibition documentation.
 It is about how artists realize a kind of subjective view when they are presenting an exhibition––in terms of performative, spatial, visual or technological aspects––and how that view can broaden, reflect or criticize the standardized claim of exhibition views.

 For Echoing Exhibition Views.
-Subjectivity in Post-Digital Times, a total of seven international artistic positions were invited to show their personal interpretation of the ‘installation view’.
+Subjectivity in Post-Digital Times, a total of seven international artistic positions articulate their personal interpretation of the ‘installation view’.
 Most important is their disciplinary versatility, which provides a multifaceted and complex approach to the topic.
 Artistic photography, illustration, conceptual art and performance art together respond to the apparent objectivity emanating from exhibition documentation and the photographic installation view.

 The medium of display always shapes the work, therefore the form of the book becomes the venue for a visual tension between specification and ambiguity.
 To underline the modification as a productive act, A.R. practice interfered with book production standards and used a special RGB-three-color printing technique instead of CMYK.
 RGB (red green blue) is the digital color range and refers to the online format.
 However, it will evoke experimental effects for this analogue format.